Summary

 The term “lifecycle” comes from biology.
 Most organisms will move through the stages of life in a predictable manner, growing and maturing over their lifespan.

-The business lifecycle model uses this familiar framework to examine the changes a business typically undergoes over time.
+The business lifecycle model uses this familiar framework to examine the changes a business can undergo over time.

-Truist Business Lifecycle Advisory uses four categories to define the stages a business typically goes through.
+Truist Business Lifecycle Advisory uses four categories to define typical business stages.
 These are:

 Four circles with a word in the center of each: early, growth, established, transition.
 Arrows connect the circles to each other in several ways to show how businesses can move through the stages of the business lifecycle.